CameronTait/Shop_Inventory/README.md

 2. In the seed file - create a dummy 'No customer' entry - DONE

 3. Create New Customers
-    - a form which will enable you to put in new customer details (name)
+    - a form which will enable you to put in new customer details (name) - DONE
-    - Post that to the database so that it saves
+    - Post that to the database so that it saves - DONE

 4. Create New Products
-    - a form which will be able to create a new product (including all the details)
+    - a form which will be able to create a new product (including all the details) - DONE
-    - Make sure new products are assigned to the 'No Customer' entry
+    - Make sure new products are assigned to the 'No Customer' entry - DONE